maianhpuco/VAE/README.md

-# Variational Auto Encoder and Application in Topic Modeling (a self-learning project)
+# An tutorial of Variational Auto Encoder and Application in Topic Modeling (a self-learning project)
 I create notebooks related to this topics for my own learing about AutoEncoder, Variational AutoEncoder and their application in topic modeling.

 - Notebook 1: "autoencoder_with_single_dense_layer"